-4.1 In accordance with the provisions of the Education and Training Boards Act, 2013, employment matters including the suspension and dismissal of staff are executive functions.
-Consequently the following procedures will apply:
+In accordance with the provisions of the Education and Training Boards Act, 2013, employment matters including the suspension and dismissal of staff are executive functions.
+Consequently, the following procedures will apply:

-The teacher will be provided with an opportunity to attend at a meeting with the CE, accompanied by a representative/s, normally his/her trade union representative/s or a colleague/s, subject to an overall maximum of two.

-The teacher will be given at least 7 school days' notice of the meeting.
-The notice should state the purpose of the hearing and the fact that disciplinary action may be considered.

-At the meeting the teacher will be given an opportunity to make his/her case in full and to challenge any evidence that is being relied upon for a decision.

-Following the hearing the CE shall make his/her judgement on the matter.
-In formulating his/her judgement the CE will take account of the conclusions set out in the report of the Chief Inspector, any other evidence and the teacher's representation (if any) thereon.
+- 4.1 The Principal will be provided with an opportunity to attend at a meeting with the CE accompanied by his/her representative, normally a trade union representative/s or a colleague/s, subject to an overall maximum of two.
+The Directors previously involved in the process will also attend the meeting. - 4.2 The Principal will be given at least 7 school days' notice of the meeting.
+The notice should state the purpose of the hearing and the fact that disciplinary action may be considered. - 4.3 At the meeting the Principal will be given an opportunity to make his/her case in full and to challenge any evidence that is being relied upon for a decision. - 4.4 Following the hearing, the CE shall make his/her judgement on the matter.
+In formulating his/her judgement, the CE will take account of the conclusions set out in the report of the Chief Inspector, any other evidence and the Principal's representations (if any) thereon. - 4.5 Following the hearing, the CE will notify the Principal of his/her decision and any intended disciplinary action, if that be the outcome of his/her deliberations. - 4.6 If it is decided to take disciplinary action, the CE may avail of any of the following range of sanctions: - Final written censure - Deferral of an increment - Withdrawal of an increment or increments - Demotion (loss of Principal's allowance) - Suspension (for a limited period and/or specific purpose) with pay - Suspension (for a limited period and/or specific purpose) without pay - Dismissal.

-The CE shall notify the teacher of his/her decision and any intended disciplinary action if that be the outcome of his/her deliberations.
-If it is decided to take disciplinary action, the CE may avail of any of the following range of sanctions:
+The CE will act reasonably in all cases when deciding on the appropriate disciplinary action.
+The nature of the disciplinary action should be proportionate to the nature of the issue of professional competence.

-- Final written censure

-- Deferral of an increment

-- Withdrawal of an increment or increments

-- Suspension (for a limited period and/or specific purpose) with pay

-- Suspension (for a limited period and/or specific purpose) without pay

-- Dismissal